 Can a corneal transplant be done after CXL?
 If CXL does not prevent the need for a corneal transplant, then a corneal transplant can generally be performed.

 Can I have CXL if I already had a corneal transplant?
 Each patient and each patient’s eyes are different.
 Following corneal transplantation, some patients may still experience progressive corneal thinning and weakening.
 If there is evidence of corneal weakening in a patient who has a corneal transplant, CXL can be performed, and it will stabilize and often improve the corneal shape and vision.

 What’s the difference between a corneal transplant and CXL?
 CXL is an in-office procedure that does not involve surgical incisions into the eye or stitches.
 It is a relatively non-invasive procedure that is done with vitamin drops and light.
 Corneal transplants are performed in an operating room, involving incisions into the eye and a lifelong risk of rejection of the corneal tissue.

 How long does CXL treatment last?
-Based on clinical trial study results over more than a decade, the beneﬁcial effects of CXL appear to last for many years and there is evidence that this strengthening effect may be permanent.
+Based on clinical trial study results over more than 2 decades, the beneﬁcial effects of CXL and corneal strengthening effect appear to be permanent.

 Is CXL new?
 Corneal collagen cross-linking has been performed since 1999.
 The results and safety proﬁle of CXL have been very positive in numerous studies throughout the world.
 In fact, by September of 2006, CXL had been approved by all 25 European Union nations.
 As of 2016, Epithelial-Off CXL got FDA approval in the United States.
 CXL procedures are now routinely performed on patients as young as 8 years old to prevent the development of keratoconus.